Maria Ela L. Atienza

 Google Scholar | Twitter | ResearchGate

-Maria Ela L. Atienza is Professor and former Chair of the Department of Political Science, University of the Philippines (UP) Diliman.
-She is also the Editor of the Philippine Political Science Journal, the Scopus journal of the Philippine Political Science Association, and Co-Convenor of the Program on Social and Political Change of the UP Center for Integrative and Development Studies.
-She is currently the President of the Pi Gamma Mu International Honor Society in the Social Sciences – University of the Philippines (Philippine Alpha) Chapter.
-She also served as Director of the UP Third World Studies Center (2010-2013) and President of the Philippine Political Science Association (2007-2009).
+Maria Ela L. Atienza, PhD is Professor and former Chair of the Department of Political Science, University of the Philippines (UP) Diliman.
+She is currently Editor of the Philippine Political Science Journal (the Scopus and internationally-refereed journal of the Philippine Political Science Association [PPSA] published by Brill), President of the Pi Gamma Mu Honor Society (Philippine Alpha Chapter), Chair of Division VIII (Social Sciences) of the National Research Council of the Philippines, and member of the Board of Trustees of the Social Weather Stations, Inc. and the Social Sciences and Philosophy Research Foundation.
+She also served as Director of the UP Third World Studies Center (2010-2013), President of the PPSA (2007-2009), and Co-Convenor of the Program on Social and Political Change, UP Center for Integrative and Development Studies (CIDS) (2018-2023).

 Education